 By the beginning of 1984, Wallis was completely paralyzed.
 She was being fed with an intravenous drip, and the doctor visited her regularly.
 Nurses changed her drip, washed her body and turned her to prevent bedsores.

 The Duchess of Windsor died on 24 April 1986 of heart failure following pneumonia – she was 89 years old.
 Reverend Jim Leo told the press, “Death came round the corner as a very gentle friend, and she was content, she was happy.”2 Her body was washed and dressed in a simple black dress with a jewelled belt before being placed in an oak coffin.
 No autopsy was performed on the body.
-On 27 April, the Lord Chamberlain – on Queen Elizabeth II’s instructions – flew to Paris to collect the Duchess’ body.
+On 27 April, the Lord Chamberlain – on The Queen’s instructions – flew to Paris to collect the Duchess’ body.
 That same day, they landed at RAF Benson, where Prince Richard, Duke of Gloucester, waited to escort the body to Windsor.
-Eight members of the Royal Air Forced place the coffin into the waiting hearse, and a small motorcade escorted the procession to Windsor.
+Eight members of the Royal Air Force placed the coffin into the waiting hearse, and a small motorcade escorted the procession to Windsor.

 At St. George’s Chapel, eight members of the Welsh Guards carried her coffin inside to the Albert Memorial Chapel.
 Her funeral took place on 29 April at St. George’s Chapel at 3.30 P.M.
 Around 175 people were invited to attend the funeral, and during the service, her coffin rested on a catafalque before the high altar.
 On top of her coffin was a wreath from The Queen consisting of yellow and white madonna lilies.
 Sixteen members of the royal family attended the funeral, including The Queen, The Duke of Edinburgh, The Prince and Princess of Wales, Princess Anne and Queen Elizabeth the Queen Mother.